-As we’ve all seen with the onset of the COVID-19 pandemic, health concerns are on the rise.
-And though taking care of ourselves is essential for living a healthy and full life, the fact remains that not everyone takes into consideration the key elements that are conducive for a healthy lifestyle to exist.
+As we’ve all seen with the onset of the COVID-19 pandemic, health concerns are rising.
+And though taking care of ourselves is essential for living a healthy and whole life, the fact remains that not everyone takes into consideration the key elements that are conducive for a healthy lifestyle to exist.

-For example, you can go to the gym every day, work out for a few hours, and get fit.
-But if you’re living in a poor environment, dealing with high levels of stress, or even by surrounding yourself with negativity, you’re not truly living a healthy lifestyle.
+For example, you can go to the gym daily, work for a few hours, and get fit.
+But if you’re living in a poor environment, dealing with high-stress levels, or even surrounding yourself with negativity, you’re not truly living a healthy lifestyle.

 Keeping a Healthy Home: 4 Elements You Should Consider

 Health is often a misunderstood word.
 And though many people understand its definition, not many understand the deeper underpinnings which allow for a healthy lifestyle.